mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 <br/>

-<font size=3>**Q: What should I do if error message `Could not find a version that satisfies the requirement` is displayed when I install MindSpore on an ARM architecture systemby using pip?**</font>
+<font size=3>**Q: What should I do if error message `Could not find a version that satisfies the requirement` is displayed when I install MindSpore on an ARM architecture system by using pip?**</font>

 A: The version of pip installed on your system is most likely lower than 19.3, which is too low to recognize `manylinux2014` label.
 Wrong versions of python packages such as `numpy` or `scipy` are downloaded in the pip install stage, and the issue of not being able to find build dependencies is raised.
 As such, please upgrade pip in the environment to a later version higher than 19.3 by typing `pip install --upgrade pip`, and then try installing MindSpore again.